aspiers/linear-tools/README.md

 on the graph because it had some kind of relationship with issues obtained from the query.

+Issues with `epic` in the title will be given a double circle shape.

 # License

 MIT - see LICENSE